dorian-edwards/blog/content/developer-blog-I.md

 // ...
 ```

 `app.use()` is a function that provides middleware to be used under certain conditions.
 Without a _path_ parameter provided, the middleware is mounted when the app starts.
-When we provide a path, in this instance `/posts`, the `postsRouter` middleware is called to handle the request.
+When we provide a path, in this instance `/posts`, the `postsRouter` middleware is called to handle requests sent to paths beginning with `/posts`.
 That's why in `postsRouter.js` `/posts` is missing from the route paths.
 When the `postsRouter` middleware gets called, the path extension will be `/posts` so repeating it in the `postsRouter` file would mean we're expecting the path `~/posts/posts`.

 The other big resource our app will be working with is the author resource.
 So we'll create a new file in our routes folder, call it `authorsRouter.js` and recreate what we did above in this file but we'll call this router when we get a request for the path `/authors`.
 In the end our `authorsRouter.js` file will look like this: